Controller Documents 1.0

 5.2 Key and Signature Expiration

 In a decentralized architecture, there might not be centralized authorities to enforce cryptographic material or cryptographic digital signature expiration policies.
-Therefore, it is with supporting software such as verification libraries that requesting parties validate that cryptographic material were not expired at the time they were used.
+Therefore, it is with supporting software such as verification libraries that requesting parties validate that cryptographic materials were not expired at the time they were used.
 Requesting parties might employ their own expiration policies in addition to inputs into their verification processes.
 For example, some requesting parties might accept authentications from five minutes in the past, while others with access to high precision time sources might require authentications to be time stamped within the last 500 milliseconds.

 There are some requesting parties that have legitimate needs to extend the use of already-expired cryptographic material, such as verifying legacy cryptographic digital signatures.
 In these scenarios, a requesting party might instruct their verification software to ignore cryptographic key material expiration or determine if the cryptographic key material was expired at the time it was used.